catchorg/Catch2/docs/configuration.md

 This can be useful on certain platforms that do not provide the standard iostreams, such as certain embedded systems.

+## Fallback stringifier

+By default Catch's stringification machinery falls back to a "{?}".
+To let projects reuse their own existing stringification machinery, this fallback can be overriden by defining `CATCH_CONFIG_FALLBACK_STRINGIFIER` to a name of a function that should perform the stringification instead.

+The provided function must return std::string and must accept any type (e.g. via overloading).

+_Note that if the provided function does not handle a type and this type requires to be stringified, the compilation will fail._

 ## Other toggles